DavidAnson/markdownlint/doc/Rules.md

 # Markdown heading
 ```

+Discussions of parameters are usually in paragraph form.
+What about:

-Note: To allow specific HTML elements, use the `allowed_elements` parameter.
+To allow specific HTML elements anywhere in Markdown content, set the
+`allowed_elements` parameter to a list of HTML element names.
+To allow
+a specific set of HTML elements within Markdown tables, set the
+`table_allowed_elements` to a list of HTML element names.
+This can be
+used to permit the use of `<br>` line breaks only within Markdown tables.

 Rationale: Raw HTML is allowed in Markdown, but this rule is included for
 those who want their documents to only include "pure" Markdown, or for those